 Life happened and I did eventually learn to keep my feet grounded on planet earth but not all of the time, what’s the fun in that?
 A large majority of my stories were now confined to my free time, by that I mean, meal breaks at work, cooking, cleaning, driving and any other chores that I could multi task.
 Needless to say I burnt a lot of dinners, the house was never perfect and the kids never had meticulously ascetic book covers.
 As for the car, well let’s just say I kept the local mobile scratch and dent company in business for decades.

-Many of those stories that I spent days or even weeks on refining are now lost forever in what I like to call "The Big Black Hole" of my mind, however I am confident they will pop out of the abyss one day!
+Many of those stories that I spent days or even weeks on refining are now lost forever in what I like call affectionally "The Big Black Hole", however I am confident they will pop out of the abyss one day!

 The good news is that for the last five years I have had time to actually document some of that creative stuff that endlessly looped through my grey matter.
 I started writing poems and found that very cathartic, it was so fulfilling to see my thoughts on paper, after all those years of suspended animation, at last they had a resting place.
 I had finally given them validation and a voice.